Post and photographs by Carolyn Eddie. Additional Photographs by the always fabulous Kate Stoupas

 The Danish public transport system is excellent.
 You can easily get from the airport into the centre of Copenhagen by bus (the 5C bus stop is just outside the airport) or the train for a few dollars/pounds.
 Buy your tickets in the airport.
 A taxi will cost you around $35 for the same journey but beats waiting at a cold bus stop late at night.
 Once in Copenhagen you can easily walk everywhere or use buses and trains.
 Denmark banned Uber last April.

 No trip to Copenhagen is complete without a visit to the Little Mermaid, one of the many gifts from the Carlsberg Foundation.
 The ‘Lille Havfrau’ has been sitting on her rock at Langelinie for over a hundred years.
 Although small, the clue is in the name, she is synonymous with the ‘salty old queen of the sea’.
-The Little Mermaid often attracts unwanted attention, she is often covered in paint by demonstrators looking to get media coverage.
+The Little Mermaid often attracts unwanted attention, she is regularly covered in paint by demonstrators looking to get media coverage.
 Her head has also been stolen, twice!

 If you have time take a walk through the Kastellet or citadel, one of the best preserved star fortresses in Northern Europe, and admire the beautiful orange washed houses of Nyboler, all built by Christian 4th.

 Make a wish in the Gefion Fountain , another gift from the Carlsberg Foundation, depicting Gefion, the Norse goddess, and her four sons ploughing Zealand out of Sweden.
+This is my favourite statue as I love the story behind it.
+Meet me there and I will tell you all about it!

 and the new $25m statue I am Queen Mary